 Typical job titles for individuals with an online doctorate in information systems include university faculty, information security consultant, corporate researcher, and information security manager.

 Salary Information and Job Outlook for Online Ph.D.
 Information Systems Graduates

 Job titles for careers in information systems assurance vary greatly because it is such a broad, interdisciplinary field.
 However, most common occupations in this field fall under the category of information security analysis.

-According to the Bureau of Labor Statistics, the median annual pay for information security analysts as of May 2016 is $92,600.
+According to the Bureau of Labor Statistics, the median annual pay for information security analysts is $92,600.
 However, some upper-level employees can make as much as $147,000 a year.
 It is likely that with an advanced degree such as an online doctorate in information security that you will earn more than the median wage, as an advanced degree is not necessary for most information systems jobs.